Testing and diagnosis

 Diagnosis of an ACUTE porphyria

 If suffering from symptoms that could potentially be caused by acute porphyria, the first test that should be done is a urine porphobilinogen (PBG) test.
-In some acute porphyrias the levels of PBG can drop quite quickly after the onset of the attack, therefore the test needs to be done at the start of the attack to be reliable.
+In some acute porphyrias the levels of PBG can drop quite quickly after the attack subsides.
+Therefore the test needs to be done during he attack to be reliable.
 If the PBG level is raised, this will be followed by further biochemical testing to confirm which porphyria is present.